flutter/website/src/brand.md

    unaltered.
 Such social media accounts should include a disclaimer that clarifies that it is not an official Google account.

-2. You may use the "Flutter" name as part of the name of a newsletter or related community content (e.g., Flutter training courses) whose purpose is to promote the use of the Flutter mobile app SDK by members of the developer community.
-Where the "Flutter" name is displayed on a website as part of a community site name, you should use the trademark symbol <sup>&trade;</sup> after the most prominent appearance of the "Flutter" name and include the following text: "Flutter and the related logo are trademarks of Google LLC.
+2. You may use the Flutter trademarks as part of the name of a newsletter or related community content (e.g., Flutter training courses, Flutter community forums) whose purpose is to promote the use of the Flutter mobile app SDK by members of the developer community.
+   Where the Flutter trademarks are displayed on a website as part of a community site name, you should use the trademark symbol <sup>&trade;</sup>
+   after the most prominent appearance of the "Flutter" name and include the following text: "Flutter and the related logo are trademarks of Google LLC.
 We are not endorsed by or affiliated with Google LLC."
-Where the "Flutter" name is displayed on a social media account as part of a community site name, you should include a disclaimer that clarifies that it is not an official Google account.
+   Where the Flutter trademarks are displayed on a social media account as part of a community site name, you should include a disclaimer that clarifies that it is not an official Google account.